singhrahulnet/ChainOfResponsibility/README.md

 >   Kindly clone /download the repository.

->   Open the solution file 'ShipmentSolution.sln' from VisualStudio 2017
+>   Open the solution file 'ShipmentSolution.sln' from Visual Studio 2017

 >   Build and Run the project